adrianiftode/FluentAssertions.Web/readme.md

 ## Why?

-I'm using quite often lately functional tests with [*TestSever*](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/test-asp-net-core-mvc-apps#functional-testing-aspnet-core-apps) and consequently wrote some repetitive code or spent good time in debugging failing tests.
+I'm using quite often lately [*TestSever*](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/test-asp-net-core-mvc-apps#functional-testing-aspnet-core-apps) for functional tests and consequently wrote some repetitive code or spent good time in debugging.
 With this tool I intend to solve two problems:

 ##### Focus on Assert and not on HttpClient related APIs, neither on serialization/deserialization

 Once the response is ready you'll want to assert it.
 With first level properties like `StatusCode` is somehow easy, especially with FluentAssertions, but often we need more, like to deserialize the content into an object of a certain type and then to Assert it.
-Or to simply assert the response content itself.
-Soon duplication code occurs and the urge to fix it is just the next logical step.
+Or to simply assert something about the response content itself.
+Soon duplication code occurs and the urge to reduce it is just the next logical step.

 ##### Focus on writing functional tests and not on debugging things
  When a test is failing, the following actions are taken most of the time:
 - attach the debugger to the line containing ```var response = await client..```
 - Debug the failing test
-- add to Watch ``` response.Content.ReadAsStringAsync().Content ``` and see the actual response content.
+- add an Watch for ``` response.Content.ReadAsStringAsync().Result ``` and see the actual response content

-These steps don't have to happen if we get the right diagnostics in the *Test Detail Summary* screen.
+All these don't have to happen if we would get the right diagnostics in the *Test Detail Summary* screen.

 ## Examples

-Checks if a response is HTTP 200 OK.
-If the test fails, then the Test Detail Summary will contain request/response information, providing the a similar experience as if intercepting it with Fiddler.
+Asserts that a response is HTTP 200 OK.
+If the test fails, then the Test Detail Summary will contain request/response information, providing for example the a similar experience as when intercepting it with Fiddler.

 ```csharp
 [Fact]